The evolution of the Canadian Student Leadership Association

 It was at the 28th CSLC in Weyburn, Saskatchewan, that the name of the association was changed from the Canadian Association of Student Activity Advisors (CASAA) to the Canadian Student Leadership Association (CSLA).
 The name was changed to better suit the association’s present practices of student leadership in Canada.

-The organization continues to expand and most recently has added the Advisor Certification process to its support system.
-Advisors can become stronger through their participation and completion of the three-stage certification process.
+The organization continued to expand and by adding the Leadership Advisor Development Certification Program to its support system.
+Advisors can become stronger through their participation and completion of the four-stage certification process.